irwin-xyz/nate-irwin-xyz/bucket-list/index.md

 # Bucket list

 Things I want to do before I die.
 This is a living list that's in no particular order.
-I was inspired to put this on my website by [Dustin Curtis](https://dcurt.is/bucket-list).
+Thanks to [Dustin Curtis](https://dcurt.is/bucket-list) for the inspiration.

+- Travel to Tibet
 - Read a thousand books
 - Climb Denali
 - See the Northern Lights
 - Ski in South America
-- Ski in Japan
+- Visit Hawaii
 - Tour New Zealand in an RV (and bungee jump off a bridge!)
 - Follow the path, from Paris to Madrid, of *The Sun Also Rises*
-- Visit Tibet
-- Visit Iceland
-- Visit Hawaii
 - Visit Ethiopia
-- Get into outer space
+- Visit outer space
 - Complete a 50-mile trail run
 - Have a kid and raise it well
+- Ski in Japan
 - Speak in front of a thousand people
+- Visit Iceland
 - Attend a Real Madrid vs. Barcelona soccer match at Camp Nou
 - Buy a "vacation home" (ski house, beach house, cabin, etc.)... and vacation there
 - Fish for salmon in Alaska
+- Participate in a political party caucus